Millisecond Cadence Radio Frequency Interference Filters: Three High Cadence Filters

 \subsection{Time Domain MAD}

 The time domain MAD filter works to remove bright points in the dynamic spectra while preserving the astrophysical signal.
-Implementations of this filter have been used successfully in several experiments, for examples see, \citet[][]{chime_frb_2018, MAD-Buch, Rajwade_332}.
-These implementations are bespoke to a particular instrument.
-Our aim is a more generic implementation that will work a high time resolution data from a variety of telescopes and sources.
+Implementations of this filter have been used successfully in several experiments.
+Several examples of these can be found in the literature \citep[see, e.g.,][]{chime_frb_2018, MAD-Buch, ramey, apertif, Rajwade_332}, although we note that not all of these use robust statistics, and that some of these implementations are bespoke to a particular instrument.
+Our aim is a more generic implementation that will work on high time resolution data from a variety of telescopes and sources, with the ability to deal with various formats: \textsc{psrfits} \citep{psrfits}, \textsc{sigproc} filterbanks \citep{sigproc}, or \textsc{NumPy} arrays \citep{numpy}.

-Fig.~\ref{fig:green_burst} shows a section of dynamic spectra that includes three bursts from pulsar B0329+54 recorded using the GREENBURST backend \citep[][]{greenburst, greenburst0}.
-GREENBURST is an L-Band transient search backend, the filtering performance here is typical for other telescope and backends.
-We want to remove the bright terrestrial sources while preserving the large pulses.
-We need to choose sections of dynamic spectra which are large compared to the RFI but smaller than the pulse.
-Such a block of data will provide robust statistics to remove and replace the RFI, while the pulse affects the statics and is preserved.
-We will operate two dimensional sub-blocks of the dynamic spectra.